goutamgmb/NTIRE21_BURSTSR/README.md

 truth, modeled as a 3x3 color correction matrix, is then estimated and used to transform the spatially aligned network prediction to the same color space as the ground truth.
 Finally, PSNR is computed between the spatially aligned and color corrected network prediction and the ground truth.
+More description of the AlignedPSNR metric is available in the paper "Deep Burst Super-Resolution" (link will be posted soon).

 **User study:** The emphasis of the user study will be on which method can best reconstruct the **original** high-frequency details.
 The